RUTLAND & SURROUNDING AREA

 The Wheatsheaf – the local pub of Edith Weston, and just a short distance walk from Puddle Cottage.
 Serves basic English food at lunchtime and the evenings , with an outside patio area.
 Dogs are welcome in the bar area and outside patio. www.everards.co.uk/pubs/wheatsheaf_145

 Horse and Jockey, Manton.
-Only a few miles away from Puddle Cottage is an award winning, privately owned traditional pub, on the cycle path around Rutland Water.
+Only a few miles away from Puddle Cottage is an privately owned traditional pub which is popular as it is on the cycle/ walking path around Rutland Water.
 There are log fires and exposed beams for a cosy atmosphere in the winter, and a sunny patio area when the weather allows.
 Food is served both at lunchtime and in the evenings, and they occasionally have live music. www.horseandjockeyrutland.co.uk

 The George at Stamford – a coaching house in the centre of Stamford, dating back to the 16th Century.
 There are 2 restaurants – The Oak Pannelled restaurant which offers a more formal dining experience and the Garden Room which is more relaxed and informal www.georgehotelofstamford.com